jorgebucaran/fisher/README.md

 ### 1. What is the required fish version?

-fisherman was built for fish >= 2.3.0.
+fisherman works best in fish >= 2.3.0.
 If you are using 2.2.0, append the following code to your `~/.config/fish/config.fish` for [snippet](#8-what-is-a-plugin) support.

 ```fish
 for file in ~/.config/fish/conf.d/*.fish